aronbalog/CoreNavigation/Documentation/API_REFERENCE.md

     > Note:
     >
-    > View controllers restored by *CoreNavigation* state restoration engine & conformed to `ResponseAware` protocol will receive response with parameters passed in the moment navigation occurs so you can avoid using UIViewController's `decodeRestorableState(with:)` and `encodeRestorableState(with:)`.
+    > View controllers restored by *CoreNavigation* state restoration engine & conformed to `ResponseAware` protocol will receive response with parameters passed during navigation so `decodeRestorableState(with:)` and `encodeRestorableState(with:)` can be ignored if you use these just for decoding parameters.
+Also, parameters passed during navigation must conform to `NSCoding` protocol when used with state restoration.

 [UIViewController]: https://developer.apple.com/documentation/uikit/uiviewcontroller
 [UIViewControllerTransitioningDelegate]: https://developer.apple.com/documentation/uikit/uiviewcontrollertransitioningdelegate